-Comments on your WordPress website are an excellent way of promoting social interaction among visitors.
+The reason that we are covering the best WordPress comments plugins here is the importance of the comments on your WordPress website.
+They are an excellent way of promoting social interaction among visitors.
 Comments make your posts lively, keeping the audience occupied, and wanting to come back to your site.
-Not only that visitors can comment with one another, you can also interact with them.
-That way, you build good relationships with the user base, and also brand trust.
+Not only that you build good relationships with the user base, and also brand trust.
 Furthermore, user-generated content boosts your SEO, which will drive even more potential customers to your website.
 Without comments, most websites would feel dry and dull.

 As a blogging platform, WordPress already has a default commenting system that works well for many.

 However, if it doesn’t work for you, and you are looking for something better, read this article.
 In it, we display the best WordPress comments plugins.
 All the plugins we included in this article work with the latest versions of WordPress, and they continue to get updates from devs.
 Nothing here is outdated.
 You will have plenty of WordPress plugins to choose from, so let’s get started!

 For many people, installing a dedicated plugin for WordPress commenting is not necessary.
 The native system works fine and it has its strengths.
 The first advantage is that it requires no installation.
 It is already there, pre-built in every WP website.
 This is a very basic system that does the job.
 Users leave their name, email, and leave a comment, as simple as that.
 Also, it works with almost any WordPress theme.

 So what’s wrong with it?
 No notifications, no social media integrations, you have to know to code to customize it.
 All of those things are annoying, but here comes the worst – this is a magnet for spam.
 Too much spam is the number one reason why people look elsewhere, and probably the main reason why you are reading this article.
 Luckily, we got you covered.